 The workshop is offered FREE for all interested students, postdocs, and faculty at Notre Dame AND students, researchers, and scientists affiliated with regional universities or non-university research institutes.
 Space will be limited to 40 attendees and light refreshments plus a lunch will be provided.
 Students at Notre Dame will be eligible to receive 1 pass/fail credit for the workshop through the College of Science and meets the science communication module requirements under the GLOBES program.

-To register for the workshop, please go to the link above or click here.
-If you are attending from out of town and would like to request a home stay the night prior to the workshop, please complete the additional form linked here.
+To register for the workshop, please click here.
+If you are attending from out of town and would like to request a home stay the night prior to the workshop, please complete this additional form.
 We will provide updates to registered attendees about the program as the date approaches.
 Unfortunately, we are not at this time able to cover travel expenses for attendees.
 However, members of the Science Policy Initiative have offered home stays the night prior for attendees travelling into the workshop if this would help ensure your participation.

 Testimonials for the workshop may be found here.